How to Choose the Right Builder for Your Dream Home

 • Project timeline with milestones

-• Payment schedule tied to completion phases
+• Payment schedule linked to construction phases

-• Change order procedures and pricing
+• Change order procedures and costs

 • Warranty terms and coverage

-• Dispute resolution procedures
+• Dispute resolution mechanisms

 Change Order Process

-A good change order process includes:
+A professional change order process includes:

-• Written approval before work begins
+• Written approval before additional work begins

-• Clear pricing for additional work
+• Clear and upfront pricing

 • Timeline impact assessment